How do you get access to treatment?

 You are referred to treatment on the basis of a care need assessment according to the odontological urgency of your care.

-Personnel in appointments assess care needs either over the phone or face-to-face in patient facilities at FSHS units.
+Personnel in appointments assess care needs either via chat service which is found on Self-online service, over the phone or face-to-face in patient facilities at FSHS units.

 Emergency treatment is available